Sustainable Travel in Napa Valley

 - Separate your trash and recycling.
 If your room doesn’t have two separate bins, ask for another from the front desk.

-- Bring your own reusable water bottle, and when you need some water, ask the staff to bring up a pitcher so you can have water along for the wine tasting ride, without wasting any plastic.
-(Most wineries provide water along with a tasting, so no need to carry around a water bottle if you don't want to.)
+- Bring your own reusable water bottle, and ask the staff to bring up a pitcher for your wine tasting ride.
+(Most wineries provide water along with a tasting.)

 Did You Know?